 Extend your stay before or after the race to explore Hong Kong.

-From intangible culture to world-class theme parks.
-From mouth-watering street food, to breathtaking natural vistas and beyond, Hong Kong has it all!
+From intangible culture heritage to world-class museums and theme parks.
+From mouthwatering street food, to breathtaking natural vistas and beyond.
+Hong Kong has it all!

 Lantau Island is the largest island in Hong Kong and is located to the west of Hong Kong Island.
 It is known for its stunning natural beauty, including its rolling hills, towering peaks, and pristine beaches.
 The island is home to many popular tourist attractions, including the famous Big Buddha statue and the Po Lin Monastery, both of which draw millions of visitors each year.